creuserr/creroute/README.md

 ### Configuration

-In `vercel.json`, it is required to designate all path to `index.js`.
+In your `vercel.json`, it is highly recommended to designate all path to `index.js`.

 ```json
 {